donedgardo/blog/content/daily/story-fix.md

 The story should have enough detail to start work on it, not to end it.

 In an ideal scenario, customers are interacting with team members on a daily basis.
-Treat them as placeholders for these conversations.
+Treat stories as placeholders for these conversations.

 Here's how I would fix the story.